gwmod/nlmod/README.md

 ## Installation

-The package is not (yet) available on PyPi.

-You can install the package by cloning the repository and typing `pip install -e .` from the package root directory.
+Install the module with pip:

+`pip install nlmod`

+Hydropandas requires `scipy`, `pandas`, `geopandas`, `tqdm`, `requests` and `zeep`.

 When using pip the dependencies are automatically installed.
 Some dependencies are notoriously hard to install on certain platforms.
 Please see the [dependencies](https://github.com/ArtesiaWater/hydropandas#dependencies) section of the `hydropandas` package for more information on how to install these packages manually.

 ## Getting started